bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## <base-href>

 In our `index.html` file, the angular cli included `<base href="/>`.
-This isn't an Angular specific feature and you can read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base">here</a>, but it's important to know this is how the Angular router will know how to compose URLs - the value in the `href` attribute specifies the base URL for all relative URLs contained in the app.
-If you'd like to serve your app from a different directory (wherever the index.html will be served from) or have a specific hosting URL that your app will be deployed at, you will need to change the `base href` to match.
+This isn’t an Angular specific feature and you can read more about it <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base">here</a>, but it’s important to know this is how the Angular router will know how to compose URLs - the value in the `href` attribute specifies the base URL for all relative URLs contained in the app.
+If you’d like to serve your app from a different directory (wherever the index.html will be served from) or have a specific hosting URL that your app will be deployed at, you will need to change the `base href` to match.

 ```html
 <!doctype html>